 I’ve always been a fan of adventure video games.
 I remember spending countless hours playing point n’ click adventure games on my PC when I was younger.
 There’s just something about these types of games that draws me in.
 Whether it’s the story, the characters, or finding hidden items, I love them all.
-This article will show you which ones are best.
+Before I play them, I usually look for a review or two of a desired game, and I do it online, on various websites.
+This is easy to do nowadays (much easier than before!) as all I have to do is type in review of X (just like a sports fan would type in review of the Betway sign up code Ghana or any other country to check it out) and voila – the review is there.
+Luckily for you, my dear readers, I have compiled a list of some of my favorites; This article will show you which ones are best.

 About adventure games